What are my divorce options?

 Internet Divorce is similar to the “Do-it-Yourself” divorce option in that the couple is responsible for undertaking all of the steps to divorce.
 But instead of having to pinpoint the relevant issues on their own, a website or software program helps by identifying the basic issues that an average divorcing couple faces.
 The spouses would still need to come to an agreement on all issues, but the website leads them through an online interview with a series of pre-defined questions that they would answer.

 Finally, instead of the couple having to draft all required paperwork themselves, the website outputs the paperwork based on the way the interview questions were answered.
-The couple would then print out that paperwork, sign wherever required, and then follow the instructions provided by the website as to how to file with the courts.
+The filing spouse would then print out that paperwork, both parties would sign wherever required, and then follow the instructions provided by the website as to how to file with the courts.

 Whoever is answering the questions technically has control over choosing the answers and may or may not enter what you both agreed to in advance.